 Now that you've created the new field in the database, you can work on generating the fingerprint.

-Because a fingerprint uses different inputs in the user's browser, you have to generate the fingerprint client-side using JavaScript.
-Fortunately, Fingerprint makes this easy with their Fingerprint JavaScript agent.
+Because a visitor identifier uses different inputs in the user's browser, you have to request it client-side using JavaScript.
+Fortunately, Fingerprint makes this easy with their JavaScript agent.
 To get started, go to the Fingerprint Dashboard and click on App Settings in the left menu:

 In the screen that appears, click on the Integrations tab.
 You'll use a JavaScript script on your registration page, so click on JavaScript.

-A JavaScript snippet will appear to generate a browser fingerprint using Fingerprint.
+A JavaScript snippet will appear to get a unique visitor identifier using Fingerprint.

 // ... @section Scripts {